 - Student's Preceptor

 - Counseling staff

-- Director of Student Culture
+- Director of Student Success

-- Principal
+- CEO

-Our formal complaint policy, which is required by the state, is included in the appendix.
+- Our formal complaint policy, which the state requires, is included in the appendix.

 We respect the privacy of our students and families.
 The Family and Educational Privacy Act (FERPA) provides important protection for student information.
 We comply with FERPA.
 Our FERPA policies are available upon request.